mariahcoleno/french-language-learning-platform/french_learning_web_app/README.md

 ## French Learning Web App
-This Flask-based web application is designed to help French learners improve their pronunciation, grammar, and proper use of French diacritical marks.
+This Flask-based web application is designed to help French learners improve their pronunciation and grammar, including proper use of French diacritical marks.
-It analyzes both text input and spoken French audio with gender selection for grammar agreement analysis, identifies errors, and provides personalized feedback using AI-powered tools like Whisper and gTTS.
+It analyzes both text input and spoken French audio, identifies errors, and provides personalized feedback using AI-powered tools like Whisper and gTTS.
+Users can select gender for accurate grammar agreement analysis.

 ### Features
 - Audio file transcription with Whisper for uploaded WAV files
 - Detection of pronunciation and grammar errors, including proper diacritical mark usage (e.g., "a" to "à l'" before "école")
-- Speech accent classification and analysis for pronunciation improvement
 - Custom audio feedback in French, generated with gTTS
 - Web interface for easy interaction
 - Explainability via an error table in the UI, showing errors, suggested corrections, and error types